Maysen42/HyFiVe_Deckbox2.0/02_Deckbox/01_Hardware/README.md

 ### Connecting power wires to PCB board
-Shorten the DC cable from the AC/DC converter to 20 cm and strip the insulation and install two ferrules.
+Shorten the DC cable from the AC/DC converter to 20 cm and strip the insulation.
 Screw the cable into place on the input side (In1) of the PCB.
-Repeat the procedure for the open end of the DC-Input of the weipu socket and screw it into the other input (In2) on the PCB
+Repeat the procedure for the wire of the DC-input of the weipu socket and screw it into the other input (In2) on the PCB

 <figure>
    <img src="media/bottom_part_acdc_pcb.jpg"  width="400" title="connect acdc PCB">

    <figurecaption><a name="figure1">*Figure 1:*</a> *screw cable to input of PCB*</figurecaption>
 </figure>

-Screw the Input of the dc/dc converter to the output of the PCB (Out1).
+Attach two electric wire ferrules to the input wires of the dc/dc converter and screw it to the output of the PCB (Out1).
 Repeat this procedure for the power cable of the router on the other output (Out2).

 ----